patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

     - go to `localhost:8080` via web browser
 4. Check the data in Data Lake and Data Warehouse
     - login to Cloud Console
+    - (If you want to test model deployment, you can do it here)
 5. Stop microservices with docker-compose
     ```bash
     docker compose down -v